rinormaloku/postgre-backup-container/README.md

 # Container to create PostgreSQL Backups
-Minimalisitic container (only 25MB) for backing up Postgres databases.
+Minimalisitic container (only 25MB) for backing up PostgreSQL databases.

 ## Goal